Double-stranded RNA (dsRNA) ELISA kit (K1 based)Catalog number: 10623005

 Double-stranded RNA (dsRNA) ELISA kit containing the following reagents for 500 tests (5x96 wells): • 1 vial of coating antibody (store at -20 °C) • 1 vial of Poly(I:C) dsRNA as positive control (store at -20 °C) • 1 vial of dsRNA-specific detecting antibody (in RPMI + 5% FBS, store at +4 °C or, preferably, at -20 °C) • 1 vial of HRP-conjugated F(ab’)2 Fragment of goat-anti mouse secondary antibody (store at +4 °C or at -20 °C) • 1 vial of TMB substrate solution (store at +4°C, keep in dark)

 We recommend using the kit to detect viral dsRNAs or large natural or synthetic dsRNAs of non-viral origin in nucleic acid extracts, as well as to detect the presence of undesired dsRNA molecules in artificially synthesized (m)RNA preparations.
-By using serial dilutions of the Poly(I:C) dsRNA standard (included in the kit) for calibration, quantitative estimates can also be made.
+Serial dilutions of the Poly(I:C) dsRNA standard (included in the kit) can be used as a positive control.
 For the exact detection protocol we refer to the kit manual that can be downloaded from our website.
 Caution: The Poly(I:C) dsRNA positive control included in this sandwich ELISA kit is not intended to be used as a quantitative standard for other dsRNA preparations.
-The anti dsRNA antibodies K1 and/or K2 used in this kit may exhibit a different degree of reactivity with different dsRNAs obtained from natural sources.
+The anti dsRNA antibodies K1 and/or K2 used in this kit may exhibit a different degree of reactivity with different dsRNAs obtained from synthetic or natural sources.
 It is therefore only intended to be used as a positive control to see if the ELISA has been executed correctly and that the test shows a linear relationship between the amount of dsRNA and the read out for the OD450.

 Upon receipt, store entire kit at -20ºC.
 Once the kit is thawed, you may keep it at 4ºC for 5 days.
 For long-term storage, it is recommended to aliquot and freeze the antibody and dsRNA components at –20ºC.